Father Thomas J. Carroll

 Father Carroll Taking Part in the Selma Marches

-Father Carroll was vitally interested in the changes that were sweeping though post-war America.
+Father Carroll was vitally interested in the changes that were sweeping through post-war America.
 In early March of 1965, he watched on TV with the rest of America as unarmed demonstrators in Selma, Alabama were gassed and brutally beaten by white officers.
 When the Reverend Martin Luther King Jr. made a national appeal to clergy of all denominations to join him in Selma for a second march on March 9th, Carroll answered the call.
 Read Blindness Field Legend Took Part in Selma Marches for more information and to watch the video.